 Pochettino wants '10 or 15 years' at Tottenham

-Tottenham boss Mauricio Pochettino admits he would love to stay "for 10 or 15 years" and bring trophies to the Premier League club.
+Tottenham boss Mauricio Pochettino says he would love to stay "for 10 or 15 years" and bring trophies to the Premier League club.

 Chairman Daniel Levy was quoted as saying in a forthcoming book that he would like Pochettino to be in charge for at least another decade.